4.6. Creating Data Views

 Enable Separate Outline Color Map

-When checked, this creates a separate color map from the parent geometry which can then be edited independantly from the other representations.
+When checked, this creates a separate color map from the parent geometry which can then be edited independently from the other data views.

 Go To Outline Parent Geometry